ossf/tac/process/templates/SIG_NAME_sandbox_stage.md

   * Link to relevant documentation.

 ### List SIG Lead(s)
-The WG must have a minimum of 1 Lead
+The SIG must have a minimum of 1 Lead

   * "name, affiliation, GitHUb ID"